Zero Suicide Healthcare Training

 The purpose of STARS is to:

-a) enhance worker understanding of the client's story by enticing worker reflection on the client rated concerns of factors contributing to the suicidal state and experience.
+- To enhance worker understanding of the client's story by enticing worker reflection on the key factors that the client perceives to be contributing towards their suicidal state and experience.

-b) assist and guide workers on ways to elicit key client reported concerns subjectively perceived to contribute to suicidality.
+- To assist and guide workers on ways to collaboratively elicit key client reported concerns perceived to contribute to suicidality as well as those factors that buffer against experiences of distress.

 Please note: Training programs listed are accessed at the user's discretion and are not endorsed by Zero Suicide Institute of Australasia nor Life in Mind.